rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

   let allTx: ContractTransaction[] = [];
   let tx = await kanaria.addAssetEntry(
-    0, // Only used for assets meant to equip into others ethers.constants.AddressZero, // base is not needed here "ipfs://default.png",
+    0, // Only used for assets meant to equip into others ethers.constants.AddressZero, // catalog is not needed here "ipfs://default.png",
     []
   );